simonbs/BuildABuddyKit/README.md

 The framework is meant for learning purposes and will serve as an example Swift package for the learning material presented at FrenchKit 2022.

-The learning material that guides the read through documenting BuildABuddyKit is available at [docc-lm.simonbs.dev/tutorials/table-of-contents](https://docc-lm.simonbs.dev/tutorials/table-of-contents)
+The learning material that guides the reader through documenting BuildABuddyKit is available at [simonbs.github.io/BuildABuddyKit](https://simonbs.github.io/BuildABuddyKit/)

 ### 📖 Documentation